-SFD 524 - From the Heart: A Contemplative Approach to Ministry (offered every other Spring) 1 Credit
+SFD 524 - From the Heart: A Contemplative Approach to Ministry (offered based on Instructor availability)

 This course is an exploration of contemplative ministry.
 Through reading, lecture, discussion and contemplative exercises students will examine ways of structuring, practicing and being in ministry that places prayer, discernment, relationship, compassion and authentic action as the primary elements of the life of ministry.